-As of March 31, 2014, we had received \$61.6 million in aggregate upfront fees and milestone payments under our ongoing collaboration agreement with AstraZeneca and recognized an additional \$26.5 million in collaboration research and development revenue for research services that we provided in the preclinical research collaboration conducted under that agreement.
+As of June 30, 2014, we had received \$61.6 million in aggregate upfront fees and milestone payments under our ongoing collaboration agreement with AstraZeneca and recognized an additional \$26.5 million in collaboration research and development revenue for research services that we provided in the preclinical research collaboration conducted under that agreement.
 We immediately recognized an aggregate of \$32.6 million of the amounts received under the agreement for achievement of milestone events, because each event met the conditions required for immediate recognition under our revenue recognition policy.
-We deferred recognition of an aggregate of \$29.0 million received under the agreement and have fully recognized these deferred amounts into revenue over the respective periods determined by our revenue recognition policy discussed in Note 2 to our unaudited financial statements included in this quarterly report.
+We deferred recognition of an aggregate of \$29.0 million received under the agreement.
+In March 2013, AstraZeneca exercised its right to terminate TC-1734 from our ongoing collaboration agreement.
+As a result, we recognized the remaining unrecognized deferred amount of \$3.5 million into revenue during the first quarter of 2013.
+All deferred amounts have been fully recognized into revenue over the respective periods determined by our revenue recognition policy discussed in Note 2 to our unaudited financial statements included in this quarterly report.